-Ziploc[®] Bags: I always have a stash of these when I hike and camp (mostly quart [~1 liter] and gallon [~4 liters] size, but some as large as 2.5 gallons [~10 liters]) to keep dry material that should stay dry (changes of clothing, food, cameras, phones, optical gear, toilet paper, toiletries, maps, wallet, passports, etc.) and to sequester materials that I don't want to mix in with my clean belongings or abandon on the trail (food scraps, other peoples' litter, etc.) 'Burp' the air out of them before you stash them in your daypack to maximize available pack space.
+Ziploc® Bags: I always have a stash of these when I hike and camp (mostly quart [~1 liter] and gallon [~4 liters] size, but some as large as 2.5 gallons [~10 liters]) to keep dry material that should stay dry (changes of clothing, food, cameras, phones, optical gear, toilet paper, toiletries, maps, wallet, passports, etc.) and to sequester materials that I don't want to mix in with my clean belongings or abandon on the trail (food scraps, other peoples' litter, etc.) 'Burp' the air out of them before you stash them in your daypack to maximize available pack space.

 Maps, Compasses, and Stuff: I strongly dislike not knowing where I am, so I carry a compass (BTW: magnetic declination at Mt.
-Harvard in 2018: ~8.5 degrees East) and topographic maps: physical (paper, folded in a Ziploc[®] bag) for certainty and digital (on my iPhone) for convenience.
+Harvard in 2018: ~8.5 degrees East) and topographic maps: physical (paper, folded in a Ziploc® bag) for certainty and digital (on my iPhone) for convenience.

 The key paper maps covering the area are the US Forest Service's San Isabel National Forest map (1:126,720 - ISBN 978-1-59351-120-3 for 2006 edition), and four of the US Geological Survey (USGS)'s 7.5 minute quadrangle topographic maps (Mt.
 Harvard - especially, Mt.
 Yale, Harvard Lakes, and Buena Vista West (1:24,000, 40 - 80 foot contour internal, depending upon the individual map.
 Each of these quadrangles is of course in Colorado.
 The trail profile - posted separately - was constructed primarily from these maps.)
-There also exist good, plasticized, folded topographic hiking maps: National Geographic Trails Illustrated, Buena Vista Collegiate Peaks panel (Map 129: 1:40,680 - ISBN 978-1-56695-325-2 for 2016 edition) covers all of the Collegiate Peaks and Outdoor Trails Maps 14ers Series (1:30,000) Map 8 (ISBN 978-1-946906-07-6 for 2017 edition) covers Mounts Yale and Princeton, whereas Map 7 (ISBN 978-1-946906-06-9 for the 2017 edition) covers Mounts Harvard, Columbia, Oxford, and other neighboring 14ers.
+There also exist good, plasticized, folded topographic hiking maps: National Geographic Trails Illustrated, Buena Vista Collegiate Peaks panel (Map 129: 1:40,680 - ISBN 978-1-56695-325-2 for 2016 edition) covers all of the Collegiate Peaks and Outdoor Trails Maps 14ers Series (1:30,000) Map 8

+(ISBN 978-1-946906-07-6 for 2017 edition) covers Mounts Yale and Princeton, whereas Map 7 (ISBN 978-1-946906-06-9 for the 2017 edition) covers Mounts Harvard, Columbia, Oxford, and other neighboring 14ers.

-Digitally, I use a mapping App called Avenza on my iPhone.
+Digitally, some use the AllTrails app; I prefer a mapping App called Avenza on my iPhone.
 (It is also available for Android phones.)
-The App is free, but requires you download maps (each of them already georeferenced / georegistered) to your phone.
+The general version of this App is free, but requires you download maps (each of them already georeferenced / georegistered) to your phone.
+(When using the free version, you are limited to 3 such maps being loaded at a time.)
 Some maps may be downloaded for free, but most map downloads incur a modest fee (typically, \$US 0.99 to \$US 1.99, though some are much more expensive.
 Each of the USGS topographic maps noted above was free and is resident on my iPhone.)
 The Avenza App locates you on each map using the GPS function on your phone (so turn it on in conjunction with the App), but, once loaded with maps, can operate in Airplane Mode, thus drawing very limited power from your phone's battery.
-Avenza works like a charm: all over the globe, whether in wilderness or on city streets, I always know where I am more precisely than needed (to within a few tens of meters) and consequently can always answer for myself and others the eternal question 'How much farther must we go?'
+Avenza works like a charm: all over the globe, whether in wilderness or on city streets, I always know where I am more precisely than usually needed (to within a few tens of meters) and consequently can always answer for myself and others the eternal question 'How much farther must we go?'
 If you are tempted, download the App and needed maps well before the hike.